neo4j/neo4j-dotnet-driver/Neo4j.Driver/Neo4j.Driver.TestKitBackend/README.md

 Query parameters, on the incoming side, and record values, summary fields, and diagnostic records, on the outgoing side, all pass through the Cypher type envelope testkit expects, defined in `nutkit/protocol/cypher.py`, for example `{"name": "CypherInt", "data": {"value": 1}}`.
 Each Cypher type is a record under `Cypher/` implementing `ICypherValue`.
 Each direction of the mapping is a single exhaustive `switch` expression: `NativeToCypherMapper.Map(object?)` for outgoing values, and `CypherToNativeMapper.Map(ICypherValue)` for incoming values.
-Adding a new Cypher type means adding a record and a case in both switch expressions; no separate registry needs to be updated.
+Adding a new Cypher type means adding a record and a case in both switch expressions; no separate lookup table needs to be updated.

 ## Verifying a change